splorp/npds-tracker-server/readme.md

 </plist>
 ```

-The launch daemon may be loaded immediately by running the following at the command line, or you can wait until the next boot cycle:
+The launch daemon may be loaded immediately by running the following from the command line, or you can wait until the next boot cycle:

 ```sh
 sudo launchctl load /Library/LaunchDaemons/fr.free.npds.npdstracker.plist